ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

    3. In the drop down menue, choose "Settings"
    4. Select SSH and GPG Keys
    5. Click on- Add new SSH key
-6. Now itt will ask for name of key, so, give a suitable name to this key so that you can recognize to which system it is connected.
+6. Now it will ask for name of key, so, give a suitable name to this key so that you can recognize to which system it is connected.
 7. It will also ask for the value of key.
 This was generated above and stored in file "id_rsa.pub" in your desktop.
    You can open the file "id_rsa.pub" present in your desktop, with gedit.
    Copy its content and paste it into your GitHub account.